information & contact

-After more than three decades working in the trenches of New England's commercial, creative and academic photography scene, Randall Armor enjoys a unique perspective forged from a lifetime’s worth of what he refers to as “front line, blue collar” career experience earned during an era of profound evolution.
+After many years working in the trenches of New England's commercial, creative and academic photography scene, I think I've developed a pretty unique perspective forged from a lifetime’s worth of what I call “front line, blue collar” career experience earned during an era of profound evolution.

-As a commercial photographer, he worked for more than a decade in the advertising studio at Filenes in Boston, and contributed significantly to that company's transition from traditional to digital photography.
-In the years prior to that, he shot freelance assignments for corporate, technology and advertising clients, all after an earlier 5-year stint as a portrait and wedding photographer in Newport, RI.
+As a commercial photographer, I worked for more than a decade in the advertising studio at Filenes in Boston, and contributed significantly to that company's transition from traditional to digital photography.
+In the years prior to that, I shot freelance assignments for corporate, technology and advertising clients, all after an earlier 5-year stint as a portrait and wedding photographer in Newport, RI.

-As an educator, he has served as Academic Director at New England School of Photography in Boston, and as Program Director at Boston University Center for Digital Imaging Arts in Waltham, Massachusetts.
-He has twice participated in the Adobe Educator Summit as one of 20 post-secondary photography instructors invited each year from around the country.
-Hosted by Julianne Kost, Adobe Systems' Principal Digital Imaging Evangelist, the week long event provides a unique opportunity for educators to collaborate directly with developers and product managers while receiving advanced training in Lightroom and Photoshop.
+From 2007 thru 2015, I developed, managed and delivered career training programs at Boston University Center for Digital Imaging Arts and at New England School of Photography.
+I twice participated in the Adobe Educator Summit as one of 20 leading photography educators invited each year from around the country.
+Hosted by Julianne Kost, Adobe Systems' Principal Digital Imaging Evangelist, the week- long event provides a unique opportunity for educators to collaborate directly with developers and product managers while receiving advanced training in Lightroom and Photoshop.

-But in spite of his diverse professional background, Armor has always considered himself an amateur in the best sense of the word.
-In recent years, he has intensified his pursuit of what he calls "Road Work", an eclectic mashup of street, travel and documentary photography.
-His pictures have appeared in group and solo exhibitions throughout the region, and he is included on Photoweenie's "Stellar Group of Fine Art Photographers", a list of more than 80 modern and contemporary artists compiled by independent curator and educator Jim Fitts.
+But in spite of my professional background, I've always considered myself an amateur in the best sense of the word.
+In recent years, I've intensified my pursuit of what I call "Road Work", an eclectic mashup of street, travel and documentary photography.
+My pictures have appeared in group and solo exhibitions throughout the region, and I was proud to be included on Photoweenie's "Stellar Group of Fine Art Photographers", a list of more than 80 modern and contemporary artists compiled by independent curator and educator Jim Fitts.

-His inspiration to become a photographer came at age 17 after seeing an image on a then-obscure Scottish singer-songwriter's album cover.
-Now, over four decades later, his long association and friendship with folk-rock legend Al Stewart has resulted in multiple CD and DVD covers, a number of extraordinary bottles of wine, and one really great story.
+My inspiration to become a photographer came at age 17 after seeing an image on a then-obscure Scottish singer-songwriter's album cover.
+Now, over four decades later, my long association and friendship with folk-rock legend Al Stewart has resulted in multiple CD and DVD covers, a number of extraordinary bottles of wine, and one really great story.